 Eggnog Bread has all the creamy, spicy goodness of eggnog in a quick bread.
 Pecans add their nutty crunch and buttery flavor to it all.
 Top the loaf with an eggnog glaze and a sprinkle of nutmeg, and it's like eating a favorite holiday drink.
-Eggnog Bread belongs on your holiday table, and makes a great gift!
+This eggnog loaf cake belongs on your holiday table, and makes a great gift!

 Why this recipe works